The Lower Merion Soccer Club is the result of the merger of four small soccer

 their players were current or past LMSC players.

-The LMSC Cannibals become the fourth team in four teams to play in the Dallas Cup, considered to be the toughest
+The LMSC Cannibals become the fourth LMSC team in four years to play in the Dallas Cup, considered to be the toughest

 tournament in the country.
 The team reached the quarterfinals before losing to Guadalajara Chivas (Mexico).
 The